oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

 	![OCI Console My Profile](./images/access-my-profile.png "OCI Console My Profile")

 2. Scroll down and select **My access tokens** from the **Resources** panel on the left.
 Select the **Invokes Identity Domain APIs** radio button.
-If you have access to any of the relevant app roles, you should be able to select one of them .
+If you have access to any of the relevant app roles, you should be able to select one of them from the dropdown.

     ![Select App Role](./images/select-app-role.png "Select App Role")